Understanding Big and Little Endian Byte Order

 Data is like human writing, which is simply marks on paper.
 There is no inherent meaning in these marks.
 If we see a line and a circle (like this: |O) we may interpret it to mean "ten".

 But we assumed the marks referred to a number.
 They could have been the letters "IO", a moon of Jupiter.
 Or perhaps the Greek goddess.
 Or maybe an abbreviation for Input/Output.
 Or someone's initials.
-Or 10 in base 2, aka 2 in binary.
+Or the number 2 in binary ("10").
 The list of possibilities goes on.

 The point is that a single piece of data (|O) can be interpreted in many ways, and the meaning is unclear until someone clarifies the intent of the author.